 Terms

-The recipients receive a cash award of € 550 to help defray expenses incurred in attending the conference such as the conference registration, airline/train fare, lodging, and meals paid by the recipient.
+Both online and in-person conference attendees are eligible for the award.
+For recipients participating online, the award will only cover their conference registration fee.
+For recipients attending in person, they will receive a cash award of €550 to help defray expenses incurred in attending the conference, such as the conference registration, airline/train fare, lodging, and meals paid by the recipient.
 Recipients are encouraged to seek additional funding as the bursaries will usually not cover the full expenses of the conference.
-Recipients travelling intercontinentally may ask for an additional sum of up to € 300 to help them cover the higher cost of travel.
-Certificates are presented at the Conference Banquet, which winners are invited to attend free of charge, as guests of ADHO.
+Recipients travelling intercontinentally may ask for an additional sum of up to €300 to help them cover the higher cost of travel.
+Certificates are presented at the conference opening ceremony.
 The funds will be transferred to the recipient’s bank account after the conference.